JayaswalPrateek/MyCSnotesForME/Cpp.md

 - *Memory Layout*
 	- | HEAP  |
 	- | STACK | <- declarations like `int i = 0` are stored in STACK.
 Students heavily use it.
 Automatically deleted when out of scope.
-	- | CODE  | <- is the read-only section of the memory where the code is loaded after launching the program.
-No external programs can modify this section.
+	- | CODE  | <- read-only section of the memory where the code is loaded after launching the program. global variables are stored here.
 		- The CODE section can access STACK and itself.
 Not the HEAP.
 		- To access the HEAP from the CODE section you need to create a pointer to a memory address in HEAP and the pointer is created in the STACK from the CODE section.
 			- Thus HEAP can only be accessed using pointers.